Manipulating Non-Abelian Anyons in a Chiral Multichannel Kondo Model: NRG Implementation Details

 We start by formulating the particle-hole transformation under which the Hamiltonian is invariant

 noting that this, together with the $\mathrm{U\!\left(1\right)_{charge}}$ symmetry suffices in to claim $\mathrm{SU\!\left(2\right)_{charge}}$ symmetry in the single-channel case (and $\mathrm{Sp\!\left(2k\right)}$ symmetry in the $\mathrm{SU\!\left(k\right)_{channel}}$ symmetric case).
-Observe that the dangling-sites operators flip sign under the transformation, as do the odd sites in the Wilson chain.
+Observe that the dangling-site operators flip sign under the transformation, as do the odd sites in the Wilson chain.
 It is usually argued that under $\mathrm{SU\!\left(2\right)_{charge}}$ symmetry we can partition our tight-binding model into a bipartite graph (in our case even chain sites on the one side and odd chain sites together with the dangling sites on the other), allowing only (purely real) couplings which cross the partition.
-However, this restriction assume the system is invariant under time-reversal $t\to-t$, while a chiral system is not, and is only invariant under time-reversal together with inversion, $t\to-t,x\to-x$.
-In this case purely imaginary couplings between sites on the same side of the partition also respect the symmetry, e.g., as in the case of the the dangling sites.
-On a technical level we note that if one can only implement (real) terms which cross the partition, e.g., $\sum_{\alpha\sigma}\left(d_{m\alpha\sigma}^{\dagger}c_{0\alpha\sigma}+c_{0\alpha\sigma}^{\dagger}d_{m\alpha\sigma}\right)$, as is the case in the \textsc{QSpace} library, one can still obtain the imaginary terms by calculating commutators
+However, this restriction assume the system is invariant under time reversal $t\to-t$, while a chiral system is not, and is only invariant under time reversal together with inversion, $t\to-t,x\to-x$.
+In this case purely imaginary couplings between sites on the same side of the partition also respect the symmetry, e.g., as in the case of the dangling sites.
+On a technical level we note that if one can only implement (real) terms which cross the partition, e.g., $\sum_{\alpha\sigma}\left(d_{m\alpha\sigma}^{\dagger}c_{0\alpha\sigma}+c_{0\alpha\sigma}^{\dagger}d_{m\alpha\sigma}\right)$, one can still obtain the imaginary terms by calculating commutators